 In 2020, Rosa attained the CEDILS certification of competence in Teaching Italian as a foreign or second language.
 Subsequently, she achieved an Executive Master in Teaching Italian Language and Culture to foreigners from the University La Cà Foscari in Venice, with an interesting thesis on Intercultural Competence.

-More recently she attended a Professional Course at the Harvard University, focused on the Online strategies for Higher Education, and she completed a Neurolanguage Coaching course accredited by ICF (International Coaching Federation) and became a Neurolanguage coach in order to help her students with a more efficient and customized approach.
+Recently, Rosa furthered her professional development by participating in a specialized course at Harvard University, focused on Online Strategies for Higher Education.
+Moreover, she successfully completed a Neurolanguage Coaching course accredited by ICF (International Coaching Federation), enhancing her ability to offer students a more efficient and personalized learning approach.